-The Partnership, funded by solid waste producers like Coca Cola and Amazon, subsidizes recycling cart programs, recycling education campaigns and other initiatives for municipalities.
+The Partnership, funded by the American Beverage Association and companies like Coca Cola and Amazon, subsidizes recycling cart programs, recycling education campaigns and other initiatives for municipalities.

 A spokeswoman for Scott told The Brew the city will contribute $5.5 million to purchase the carts “and is looking into options for additional private financing.”